mulesoft-labs/raml-for-jax-rs/README.md

  * Including javadoc documentation to descriptions of resources, methods, parameters.
  * Statically determinable sub resources. (no overriding)
  * Default values for parameters
- * XML/Json Schema generation with JAXB
+ * XML/Json schemas and examples(stubs) generation with JAXB

 ## Installation and usage guides